Kehtaa Hai Dil Baar Baar: Plot

-Ranchhod Rai Patel (Paresh Rawal) is an egotistical and arrogant self-made Gujarati man who arrived from India and settled in the New York area years ago.
+Ranchhod Rai Patel (Paresh Rawal) is an egotistical and arrogant self-made Gujarati man who arrived from India and settled in New York.
 He started his career cleaning latrines and dirty clothes, then moved on to working in a restaurant, saving enough money to own one, and then finally owned twelve.
-He became an extremely successful real-estate magnate and was so big-headed that started calling himself "THE Roger Patel".
-He married Kamla and they were soon proud parents of two lovely daughters, Namrata and Ritu.
+He became an extremely successful real-estate magnate and was so big-headed that he started calling himself "THE Roger Patel."
+He married Kamla, and they were soon proud parents of two lovely daughters, Namrata and Ritu.
 When the girls are grown, the overprotective Roger arranges a marriage for Namrata with a property owner, a professional Patel man named Prem.
 Ritu Patel (Kim Sharma), a doctor, informs that she has met her soul mate also, Sunder Kapoor (Jimmy Sheirgill), who is part-Punjabi and part-Madrasi and is definitely not a Patel, nor a property owner, and not even a professional.